Understanding the Combined Cost of Household and Transportation

 Because what is affordable is different for everyone, the Index is calculated for eight different household profiles, defined by different incomes, family sizes and number of commuters.
 Users can search for a location by address, intersection, city, county, state or zip code.
 In addition, users can view housing and transportation costs combined or separately, or view costs for renters and homeowners separately.

-Developers, planners and policymakers can use the Location Affordability Index to make data-driven decisions about local and regional planning and investment.
+Developers, planners and policymakers can use the H+T Affordability Index to make data-driven decisions about local and regional planning and investment.
 They can also use maps and data tools to help communicate with the public about different development scenarios.

-My transportation calculator will allow users to:
+The Total Driving Costs calculator will allow users to:

 - Calculate the combined housing and transportation costs using household characteristics and location.